xko/aiven-kafkapg/README.md

 Run `./producer` or in sbt shell: `runMain aiven.kafkapg.KafkaPublisher`

 ##### Postgres reader
-There are couple of `App`s defined in [PgReader.scala](src/main/scala/aiven/kafkapg/Postgres.scala), hoping to illustrate potential practical use of such solution.
+There are couple of main classes defined in [Mains.scala](src/main/scala/aiven/kafkapg/Mains.scala), hoping to illustrate potential practical use of such solution.
 They use [Slick](https://scala-slick.org/doc/3.3.3/queries.html)'s Scala-native queries.
 All accept host name as an argument, defaulting to all hosts.
-These can be run with sbt command `runMain`:
+E.g. :
--  `bin/sbt "runMain  aiven.kafkapg.Last10From storm"` will show to see last 10 records from host "storm"
+-  `bin/sbt "runMain  aiven.kafkapg.FromPgLast10Records storm"` will show to see last 10 records from host "storm"
--  `bin/sbt "runMain  aiven.kafkapg.AvgCPULastHour"` will show average of the CPU load across all hosts during last hour or None if there are no records
+-  `bin/sbt "runMain  aiven.kafkapg.FromPgAvgCPULastHour"` will show average of the CPU load across all hosts during last hour or None if there are no records